Jeevan-github-profile/job-tracker-app/README.md

 # 2. Real-time Database:
   Stores application in Firebase with live updates

-# 3. Secue and Private:
+# 3. Secure and Private:
   Each user's data is accessible only to them

 # 4. Responsive UI: